Weights versus Sprints

 Training Time Available

 Sometimes, as discussed in this article about organising speed and strength training for American Football, athletes will only have so much time to develop different physical qualities.
 It is almost assured that unless you are a full-time track and field athlete with no responsibilities, decisions will need to be made about what biomotor quality needs emphasising.
-The explosive strength deficit is one tool which can help guide us in deciding on where the athlete is best advised to focus their efforts but the athlete's available time is another.
-Assuming they are reasonably proficient in both running technique and weightlifting technique, it can be argued that strength is easier to develop than speed and that it should, therefore, be considered a greater priority.
+The explosive strength deficit is one tool that can help guide us in deciding on where the athlete is best advised to focus their efforts, but the athlete's available time is another.
+Assuming they are reasonably proficient in both running technique and weightlifting technique, it can be argued that strength is easier to develop than speed and that it should, therefore, be considered a higher priority.
 As there will be a transfer from strength gains to speed gains, especially for relatively underdeveloped athletes, then there is an argument to be made that strength gains are both easier to make, and less taxing on the CNS and muscular systems than sprint training can be.

 Type of Strength

-Different sports have different requirements for strength and speed, but most coaches recognise that it is the capacity to express strength rapidly, explosive strength, that separates elite athletes from the rest.
+Different sports have different requirements for strength and speed.
+Still, most coaches recognise that it is the capacity to express strength rapidly, explosive strength, that separates elite athletes from the rest.
 Measures such as a high vertical jump and excellent performance in the Olympic lifts are better measurements of explosive strength compared to the lifts most athletes perform such as the bench press or deadlift.
 An athlete with a 500lb deadlift but only a 200lb clean is showing that their explosive strength is likely deficient assuming technique for the clean is okay.
 All other things being equal, an improvement in their performance on the cleans would not only increase their performance in that lift but have greater carryover to their sprint times.

 Type of Sport